 If you have already been to a store'apothecaryyou have certainly touched / felt / used a soap.
 You know that little rectangular thing that's frothy and smells good.
 Have you ever wondered, "What is a soap?"
 If you've ever been to a pharmacy, you've probably gone over the shelf body cleanser... where there is more than 1000 choice of liquid cleansers, creamy, bar, wipe, gel.
-Have you ever wondered, "What's the difference?"
-If you read beauty blogs at times and you're a little aware of trends, you've probably heard about Soap without soap.
+Have you ever wondered what is the difference?

 Indeed, it is very complex all that ... and that is why we will simplify everything for you!
 What is important to understand is that the primary purpose of a cleaner is to remove sebum residues, bacteria and dirt.
 It does not matter its shape, smell or price.
 It sounds obvious, but in this complicated cosmetic world, it's better to remember it.
 The cleaners are built for the majority, on the same basis.
 What changes are the ingredients used to build this base.

 The crucial constituent is the surfactant used.
 In addition to cleaning, it is mainly him who is responsible for the sweetness of the product.
 Some surfactants are softer than others and should therefore be preferred.
 The bar soap (or bread) is super beautiful, it is vintage, it foam, it usually feels good, but it is the majority of the time, too irritating.
 The problem is that its content is very alkaline.
 Its pH is generally between 8 and 10 (while the skin has a pH of approximately 5.5) and its use increases that of the skin and irritates its protective barrier.